Mertsalov/Reacher_Continuous_Control/README.md

 pip install .
 ```

-However, for Windows 10, this did not work for me.
-The pip command fails when it tries to install torch 0.4.0.
-This version may no longer be available.
-I edited the dependencies shown in the requirements.txt file in the directory and changed the line for torch from

- `torch==0.4.0` to `torch==0.4.1`.

-The pip command worked after the change.
-Otherwise you can install the required packages in the requirements folder manually.
-Sometimes these software packages change and you may need to refer to the specific instructions for an individual package.
-For example, https://pytorch.org/get-started/locally/ may be helpful for installing PyTorch.

-If you clone the DRLND repository, the original files from the project can be found in the folder deep-reinforcement-learning\p1_navigation
+If you clone the DRLND repository, the original files from the project can be found in the folder deep-reinforcement-learning\p2_continuous-control

 ##### 3. Clone or copy my repository or folder for this project